 The best way to experience the Latin Mass is to "pray the Holy Mass," as Pope St. Pius X exhorted us.
 The Latin Mass naturally encourages the active participation of the laity—listening to any priest recite prayers is only a passive participation.

 The red missals don't contain the several changing, or "proper," prayers of Mass, such as the Epistle and Gospel.
 So you'll eventually want to graduate to a full "hand missal."
-The most popular is the Roman Catholic Daily Missal; many others are available, including the Baronius Daily Missal, the Saint Andrew Daily Missal, and the St. Joseph Daily Missal to name a few.
+The most popular is the Roman Catholic Daily Missal; many others are available, including the Baronius Daily Missal, and the Saint Andrew Daily Missal to name a few.
 It is a worthy investment that will last a lifetime.
 Your parents or grandparents may even still have theirs!

 How can I learn more about the meaning of the ceremonies in the Latin Mass?